Q1. In situations with high risks, credit might create further problems for the borrower. Explain.

 (b) What are the other sources from which the small farmers can borrow?

-(c) Explain with an example how the terms of credit can be unfavourable for the small farmer.
+(c) Explain with an example how the terms of credit can be unfavorable for the small farmer.

 (d) Suggest some ways by which small farmers can get cheap credit.

-(b) Apart from bank, the small farmers can borrow from local money lenders, agricultural traders, big landlords, cooperatives, SHGs, etc.
+(b) Apart from banks, the small farmers can borrow from local money lenders, agricultural traders, big landlords, cooperatives, SHGs, etc.

-(d) The small farmers can get cheap credit from the different sources like - Banks, Agricultural Cooperatives, and SHGs.
+(d) The small farmers can get cheap credit from different sources like Banks, Agricultural Cooperatives, and SHGs.